AugurProject/augur/README.md

 Tests
 -----

-Unit tests included with augur.js are in `test/runtests.js`, and can be run with [mocha](http://mochajs.org/):
+Unit tests included with augur.js are in the `test` directory, and can be run with [mocha](http://mochajs.org/):
 ```
 npm install mocha
-npm test
+mocha
 ```
 Note that your local Ethereum node must be running for the tests to run properly.